armbian/automount/README.md

 auto-mount = yes
 ```

-And, here is an example of the file that keeps a certain drive from being
+And, here is an example of a file overriding the default action for a specific
-auto-mounted:
+drive:

 ```ini
 /etc/automount/20-override.conf: